-Do not overestimate you abilities.
+- Do not overestimate your abilities.
 While you may be capable of driving short distances to and from home, a longer road trip may require much more stamina.
 Either break the trip up into shorter distances with frequent stops, or share the driving with someone else.

 Travel by Air

 - Request a non-stop flight and an aisle seat.

 - Check as many bags as possible, but remember to keep your medications in your carry-on.